Back to Articles

 Reliable execution comes from defined ownership, not effort.

-When the next step is defined, owned, and scheduled, tasks follow a clear path.
-Work continues without restart, and outcomes are reached without manual intervention.
+When the next step is clearly defined, owned, and scheduled, tasks follow a stable path.
+Work moves forward without restart, and outcomes are reached without constant checking.

-Systems that close work build trust.
-Systems that only move work create more work.
+Systems that carry tasks to closure create reliability.
+Systems that only move tasks forward create more work.

 Second-Step Rules: Triggers, Actions, Owners